Bodie Island Lighthouse – North Carolina Photography Spot

 The Bodie Island light station has frequent tours run by the NPS staff and they even let you go up the stairs to the top of the lighthouse.
 It’s free to visit and park at the lighthouse making it easy to explore the area.

-In this post I’ll be going over my visit to the Bodie Island lighthouse.
+In this post I’ll be going over my experience at Bodie Island lighthouse.

 Bodie Island Light Station